Christians on social media-the purpose, the perils, the promise

 On the promenade there were food and shopping opportunities.

-Alcohol is not included but is easily purchased in the dining venues as well as bars.
+Alcohol purchase is not included in the cruise fare but is easily purchased in dining venues as well as bars.
 (However, they strictly enforced not providing alcohol to minors.)

-Gambling was available in the centrally located casino , open from morning until late night.
+Gambling was available in the centrally located casino, open from morning until late at night.

-Shopping on the promenade and in the ports- clothes, jewelry, art, liquor, wine , souveniers, and who knows what else.
+Shopping on the promenade and in the ports- clothes, jewelry, art, liquor, wine, souvenirs, and who knows what else.

 an art gallery with bright colored pictures